Ricardo Medina: Minor league managing and coaching career

-In 2007, Medina managed the AZL Cubs to a 27-29 record, which placed them sixth in the league.
+In 2007, Medina managed the Arizona League Cubs to a 27-29 record, which placed them sixth in the league.
 After a stint as the assistant coach of the Tennessee Smokies, Medina became hitting coach of the South Bend Cubs in early 2018.

 International competition coaching

 Medina coached for Panama in the 2007 Baseball World Cup and in the 2009 World Baseball Classic.